pf1991/genomic_index/README.md

 * Clone the project

-* Create a virtual entironment and install dependencies (python3 is necessary):
+* Create a virtual environment and install dependencies (python3 is necessary):

 ```
 cd server/